palantir/policy-bot/README.md

     - "status-name-1"
     - "status-name-2"
     - "status-name-3"

+  # "has_label_applied" is satisfied if the pull request has the specified labels
+  # applied
+  has_label_applied:
+    - "label-1"
+    - "label-2"

 # "options" specifies a set of restrictions on approvals.
 If the block does not
 # exist, the default values are used.